Dayy346/Dayy346/README.md

 def nice_to_meet_you():
-    print("> 👋 Hi there, I'm Dayyan Hamid") print("> 🎓 I'm a Computer Science Alumni From Rutgers University") print("> 🔬 I am a junior AI Engineer at FCB Health and a Software Engineer for Troy Tutors")
+    print("> 👋 Hi there, I'm Dayyan Hamid") print("> 🎓 I'm a Computer Science Alumni From Rutgers University") print("> 🔬 I am a Junior AI Engineer at FCB Health and a Software Engineer for Troy Tutors")
 ```

 <!-- Start of Technologies Section -->